 Congratulations on the birth of your new little one!!!
 What a special time in your life!
 New changes and new challenges but accompanied by so much new love.

 Newborn photography can be challenging, but it's so amazing to be a part of baby's life when they are just days old and give parents memories to treasure for years to come.
 There's a bit of prep and planning that needs to go into these sessions to make them more successful and to get the very best out of your upcoming newborn session, here are a few tips I've compiled to help:

-- I recommend you schedule your session prior to giving birth to ensure a spot on my calendar.
+- I recommend you schedule your session at least 3 months prior to giving birth to ensure a spot on my calendar.
 Then contact me as soon as you can after you deliver so we can schedule the session.

 - Birth Day!:

-- Newborn sessions MUST be scheduled within the first 14 days of life.
-However, the BEST time is between 3-7 days after their arrival.
+- Ideally, newborn sessions should be scheduled within the first 14 days of life, the BEST time being between 3-7 days after their arrival.
 However; this isn't always possible because of a variety of situations.

-- The newer the baby, the easier it is to move them around, posing them into those cute sleepy newborn poses.
+- The newer the baby, the easier it is to move them around and pose them into those cute sleepy newborn poses.
 Between 3-7 days, they're at their sleepiest, which allows for much smoother handling and transitioning between poses.

 - At around 8 days old, babies discover how much fun it is to stretch and move.
 All this moving makes posing more difficult.
 Around day 14, it's harder to get baby into a deeper sleep.
 And newborn acne tends to flare up around then too.
 Small problem areas can easily be fixed, but full blown acne can take much longer to touch up in post production.